cdandrad/Mongo-X-Redis/README.md

-Explore the native Redis pub / sub NoSQL DB (datastructure-oriented) MongoDB is the alternative
+Explore the native Redis pub/sub NoSQL DB (datastructure-oriented) as alternative for MongoDB
 =============================